Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 5. Self-actualization (realizing one’s full potential)

-Rogers’ Theory of Self-Actualization
+Rogers’ Self-Actualization Theory

-This approach fosters personal growth and self-acceptance.
+This promotes personal growth and self-acceptance.

 Cognitive-Behavioral Therapy (CBT)

-CBT techniques include:
+CBT techniques consist of:

 • Cognitive restructuring